kristingmunder/RedCapHealthFair/docs/fork.md

 currently exists online, and you need to download it (aka *clone it*) onto your personal computer in order to actually work with the data.

-To clone your repository, open your GitHub desktop application, click File \> Clone Repository.
+To clone your repository:
+ - open your GitHub desktop application
+ - click File \> Clone Repository.

 After that, you will have a copy of the data on your computer ready to work with the data after setting up.